-Why it is so important to know: how to create atmosphere for portraits?
+Why it is so important to know: how to create an atmosphere for portraits?
 A portrait has a special meaning for the person who orders it.
-The portrait is meant to bring out or illustrate the unique characteristics of a single person, a family group, a team or even a beloved pet, for the sake of memory or just to create a beautiful reminder of the face of a well-loved identity.
+The portrait is meant to bring out or illustrate the unique characteristics of a single person, a family group, a team, or even a beloved pet, for the sake of memory or just to create a beautiful reminder of the face of a well-loved identity.
 So the definition of the word Portrait is that it is a photographic study, usually of the head and shoulders only, or from the waist upwards.

-1. Technical considerations, such as image, focus, depth of field, lighting and exposure.
+1. Technical considerations, such as image, focus, depth of field, lighting, and exposure.

 2. Composition, which includes placement of the subject in the frame, the use of space, camera positioning, use of “verticals” and “The Rule of Thirds.”

 3. How to capture detail in a photograph.

 4. Framing the Image.

 5. Photography in the Studio or the Natural Environment.